 The couple would have two children--Dennis and Anamarie.
 Anamarie was sent off to St. Scholastica where she became a classmate of our future female president--Cory Aquino.
 Lawyer Dominador Tan, on the other hand, enjoyed a successful political career, becoming an assemblyman (undefeated, from 1935-1969) and a Congressman of Leyte's 4th district.
 Serving under the Commonwealth government of Pres.
 M.L.
 Quezon, Tan was one of the authors of the 1935 Philippine Constitution.

-The Tans would set up house in Ormoc, which was known for its beautiful architecture set amidst a lush scenery.
+The Tans would set up house in Ormoc, and their mansion was known for its beautiful architecture set amidst lush,landscaped gardens.
 Their residence was finished a year before World War II.

 But the war would bring unfathomable sorrow to the Tans.
 On 16 Dec.
 1941, the Tans boarded the ship S.S.
 Corregidor and departed from Manila for southern Philippines.
 It was approaching La Monja when it struck a mine between Corregidor and Sisiman Cove.
 It quickly sank taking away the lives of more than 900 passengers.
 Among those who perished were Lilia and her two children, Dennis and Anamarie.
 Lilia was only 30, and her kids, about 8 and 7, respectively.

 The congressman survived the tragic accident but he was so devastated that he rarely talked about the family he had suddenly lost.
 To make matters worse, his grand residence was commandeered by the Japanese and was partially destroyed during the Battle of Ormoc bombings.